forgedway/it-notes/languages/shell/main.md

+# MANIFEST
+- It isn't a tutorial.
-This note isn't a tutorial for new to shell.
-It covers portability problems between shells and some advanced features (that I always forgets).
+- It covers portability problems between shells.
+- It covers some advanced features (that I always forgets).

 We can find POSIX standard about shell [here](https://pubs.opengroup.org/onlinepubs/9799919799/) (top-left corner